Murder of Piang Ngaih Don: Abuse

 During her term of employment, Piang faced a series of harsh and abusive treatments from her employer and her family, which started soon after she worked for the family.
 Firstly, Piang was not allowed to have a mobile phone or at least a day off every week.
-Gaiyathiri was said to have disliked the maid for being unhygenic, too slow and eating too much.
+Gaiyathiri was said to have disliked the maid for being unhygienic, too slow and eating too much.
 She set a series of harsh rules to force Piang to obey.
 Gaiyathiri would shout when she felt Piang was being disobedient.
 This escalated to physical abuse five months later in October 2015.

 The physical abuses were inflicted upon Piang almost daily, often several times a day.
 The CCTV cameras, originally set by Chelvam to monitor his two children and his maid, had captured most of the physical abuse that occurred in the last month before Piang died.
 The retrieved footage showed Gaiyathiri pouring cold water on Piang, slapping, pushing, punching, kicking her and stomping on her while the maid was on the floor.
 She also used objects like a plastic bottle or metal ladle to assault Piang, and pulled her hair while lifting her off from the floor and shaking her violently.
 She also burned Piang with a heated iron and choked her.
 At one point, such abuses happened in the presence of Gaiyathiri's infant son, who was playing games at one side while Piang was subjected to physical torture nearby.

 Aside from that, the maid was also deprived of food and rest.
 She was only allowed to sleep five hours a day, and she was only allowed to eat sliced bread soaked in water, cold food straight from the refrigerator or some rice at night.
 She was told to do her chores wearing multiple layers of face masks due to Gaiyathiri finding her unhygienic.
 Piang was also forced to use the toilet with the toilet door open.
 Other than Gaiyathiri, Prema was Piang's other major abuser.
 Chelvam had also used a bat at one point to hit Piang.

 When Piang was examined by doctors during her two medical check-ups, which took place six and 10 months after her employment, the doctors found that something was amiss as they found scars and bruises on Piang's body.
 Each time, Piang's employers passed it off by saying that Piang was too clumsy and often fell down.
 Piang's employment agency also spoke with her on two separate occasions, but nothing abnormal was reported.
 Chelvam, who gave his feedback to the MOM about his maid's conduct and working performance, often rejected the offers made by MOM to replace her with another maid.